SOMETHING HAS GONE WRONG

 /k In retrospect, ________.

 /j She’d be dead less than twelve hours after that call.
 That much was clear.
-Your sister (was there, natch) would be the one to call, would hold her breath after delivering the news.
+Your sister (was there, natch) would be the one to tell you, would hold her breath after delivering the news.
 So quiet you could hear a uterus a baby a body a pin drop.
 You would butcher a mango in the silence of your bedroom (where you’d drifted, instinctively, for _____).
 You wanted her to say-something-please-don’t-say-anything.
-For months, you’d wonder how your dresser got so sticky as you peeled off shirts, bras, panties.
+For months after, you’d wonder how your dresser got so sticky as you peeled off shirts, bras, panties.
 You’d never thought to clean it.
 What you knew instinctively: the residue might be all you have.

 /m Years later, your doctor friend would bring you to your knees with a passing and apropos-of-nothing There’s no way someone should bleed out in a hospital like that.
 You’d learn to distrust anyone who uttered apropos.

 /o Not Lloyd, not seeing (or sensing) any of this, continues his guided tour of your body the CO.
 Dude can’t help himself, points to the spherical tanks near the CO ceiling, primary red and filled with halon gas.
 In the event of fire, he snaps his fingers and grins to foreshadow how impressed you’re about to be, all oxygen sucked from the room.
 You refrain from saying: Like you of all people would need a fire for that.

 /p The kids were finally asleep.
 You drifted to the hotel bar.
 You needed answers, points of data, if not entire collections.
 Local authorities were proving to be more local than authority.
 Gin would be your authority.
 You stumble back to your room, jingle your pocket, pull out a key, but the door has an LED-enhanced slot in place of a keyway, so…?